MithrilJS/mithril-query/README.md

 -----

 In order to run tests in mithril 1.0 we need to do some setup.
 That is to mock the dom for the mithril render and request modules.
-This can be done to requireing a 'setup' file in your 'mocha' tests with the following contents.
+This can be done by requiring a 'setup' file in your 'mocha' tests with the following contents.

 ```
 global.window = require('mithril/test-utils/domMock.js')()